Kuwait Wedding Traditions

 Economic Factors and Rising Wedding Costs

-Kuwaiti wedding costs have increased 300% over the past two decades with average celebrations now costing 100,000-150,000 KWD ($330,000-495,000 USD) and elite weddings exceeding 1 million KWD ($3.3 million USD).
-This inflation, driven by venue monopolies, social competition, and luxury expectations, has prompted government discussions about cost regulation.
+Kuwaiti wedding costs have increased significantly over the past two decades with celebrations representing substantial investments.
+This inflation, driven by venue options, social expectations, and luxury preferences, has prompted government discussions about cost considerations.

 Typical Budget Breakdown:

-Cost-Saving Trends: Younger couples increasingly choose Thursday weddings (30% cheaper than weekends), shared venue dates (two celebrations, one day), or destination weddings with smaller guest lists.
-Some families now advocate for charitable donations instead of excessive spending, though this remains uncommon in traditional circles.
+Cost-Saving Trends: Younger couples increasingly choose Thursday weddings (cheaper than weekends), shared venue dates (two celebrations, one day), or destination weddings with smaller guest lists.
+Some families now advocate for charitable donations instead of excessive spending, though this remains less common in traditional circles.

 7. Regional Variations Within Kuwait